flyntwp/flynt/Components/NavigationFooter/README.md

 # Navigation Footer

-A simple list of links generated from a WordPress menu, to be easily extended into a more complex website footer.
+A simple list of links generated from a WordPress menu and some copyright text, to be easily extended into a more complex website footer.